Cobots: A beginner’s guide to collaborative robots

 Collaborative robots are incredibly versatile and are becoming more and more affordable, which means they are used in a range of industries.

-Below are some industries that most commonly make use of Cobots today:
+Below are some industries that most commonly make use of cobots today:

 Automotive and manufacturing

-The built-in safety features of Cobots mean they can navigate human workspaces safely without causing harm.
+The built-in safety features of cobots mean they can navigate human workspaces safely without causing harm.

-For example, in the automotive industry, a Cobot carrying a heavy load with sharp edges will move around slowly, completely aware of the people around it.
+For example, in the automotive industry, a cobot carrying a heavy load with sharp edges will move around slowly, completely aware of the people around it.

-In the manufacturing industry, Cobots are used for:
+In the manufacturing industry, cobots are used for:

 • Quality control and inspection